What’s UK’s most beneficial accounting practice management software for 2022

 A solid contender, Accountancy Manager comes out fighting.
 It’s another award-winner (Accounting Web, LUCA) that charges per user, which for larger teams can really push up that monthly spend and makes it way more expensive than those offering unlimited users for a fixed monthly fee.

-There is an emphasis on client communication with Accountancy Manager, there are tools to assist with client onboarding, the ability to automatically send proposals and letters of engagement and the monitoring of client information.
+There is an emphasis on client communication with the accounting practice management software; there are tools to assist with client onboarding, the ability to automatically send proposals and letters of engagement and the monitoring of client information.
 In fact, the latter even sends out automated requests for missing info and creates a task list for your staff to deal with it too.

 “Clients have their own online portal which enables quick and easy signup.
 They can complete the registration process, sign your terms and pay registration fees by card.”